Harvard-IACS/2024-CS205/content/pages/project.md

 #### <a id="M5-report"></a><a class="anchor-link" href="#M5-report">Final Report</a>
 <!-- TODO: Change the latex requirement -->
 The final project report is written in the form of a proposal that can be submitted to a high performance computing center to request compute hours for a (research) project on one of their supercomputers.
-The report must be typeset using [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
+The report should be organized and clear.
+It is recommended to write it using [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
 A template for a final report with additional instructions is given in this [`pdf`file]({attach}./cs205_project_report_template.pdf).
 The corresponding `tex`file can be [downloaded here]({attach}./cs205_project_report_template.tex).
 A short LaTeX tutorial can be found [here](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
 Note that collaborating with `tex` files that are tracked in a `git` repository can be troublesome due to different formatting settings of the individual contributors which will confuse `git` and result in many merge conflicts.
 An alternative to work on the collaborative project report could be [papeeria.com](https://papeeria.com/landing).

 #### <a id="M5-code"></a><a class="anchor-link" href="#M5-code">Project Code</a>